makerdao/community/governance/polls/Ratification Poll - Requesting Protocol DAI Transfer to fund TechOps CU for February 2023 (MIP14c2-SP1) - January 9, 2023.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*This amount will sustain the team, critical infrastructure, tools and services through the month of February.
+*This amount [138,894 DAI] will sustain the team, critical infrastructure, tools and services through the month of February.
 A second MIP14 subproposal will be posted for the month of March.
 The new budget will be voted on in March and hopefully then take over the funding from April.*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/4d989731ed7f8e733514344d128f32e7b27aa578/MIP14/MIP14c2-Subproposals/MIP14c2-SP1.md)